gloryadewunmi/customerIncomeAnalysisPbix/README.md

-# - Collected data on customers income from different countries.
-# - Analyzed customer occupations from different countries with the use of Power BI
+# Utilized collected data on customers income from different countries and analyzed customer occupations with the use of Power BI.